Did you know that Lithium Batteries are Dangerous Goods?

 Know what you are accepting for transport

 Always be aware of what you are accepting.
 You should know if there are lithium batteries in the package for shipment, contained in the equipment or packed with the equipment.

 Remember that regardless of the mode you are using to ship your lithium batteries, your shipment may end up on an aircraft, so prepare your shipment accordingly.
 Otherwise, you should specify that the shipment of batteries is for ground transport only.

 As a passenger, may I carry lithium batteries on an aircraft?

-Yes, you should carry spare lithium batteries or lithium batteries contained in equipment—like your cell phone, laptop or tablet—with you in your carry-on baggage.
+Yes, you should carry spare lithium batteries or lithium batteries contained in equipment – like your cell phone, laptop or tablet – with you in your carry-on baggage.
 For larger items containing lithium batteries, such as mobility aids or medical equipment, you should contact your air carrier for further details.

-- You must insulate the terminals to protect them from short circuit.
+- You must insulate the terminals to protect lithium batteries from short circuit.

 - Do not leave spare lithium batteries loose in your bag.

 - Never pack spare lithium batteries into your checked baggage.

 - Check with your air carrier if you plan on carrying lithium batteries contained in equipment in your checked baggage.